Sustainable-Sanitation-Alliance/newsbox/README.md

 To do this, contact the SuSanA secretariat in advance by mail (info@susana.org) to check whether your organization meets the requirements and criteria to be included in the network newsfeed.

-After completion and provision of your RSS, it will be added to the configuration file and played out globally on all participating websites.
+After completion please validate your RSS feed under https://validator.w3.org/feed/check.cgi.
+It will be added to the configuration file and played out globally on all participating websites.
 For this we need your logo, which we provide and store in predefined formats on our web service.